 – What a beautiful long braid you have,

 I say sincerely.
-She is beaming.
+She beams, with a big smile.

 – Thank you.
 I don’t hear that often.
 And that from a man…

 I bring chocolates and hand them out.
 Even a somewhat autistic looking gentleman appears from his crossword puzzle book 3 times for 1 second to get a chocolate.
 A lady actually starts talking to me about the chocolates, and finally asks my mother: